AmadoMuerte/WaybarCodeStats/README.md

   "format": "{}{}",
   "return-type": "json",
   // Specify the path to the built executable
-  "exec": "~/.config/waybar/waybar-code-stats en", // You can explicitly set the language for display (ru/en) "interval": 1200
+   // create a file with your wakatime api key and set "exec": "bash -c 'echo $(<~/.config/waybar/wakatime.cfg) | xargs -I {} ~/.config/waybar/waybar-code-stats en {}'", // You can explicitly set the language for display (ru/en)
+  "interval": 1200
 },
 ```